AI-SDC/SDC-Reboot/categorisation_of_models_and_risks.md

 <!--## $${\text{\color{blue}Group6:\ Foundation\ models}}$$-->
 ### Group A.2.
 Foundation Models

-These type of models are pre-trained on vast amounts of general data from a given domain (often unlabelled, almost always sequence-structured), and then are fine-tuned, adapted or carefully engineered for specific applications.
-They are adaptable and proving, in many cases, more efficient than a single model for the use-case.
-With only a few foundation models, trained on a very limited number of datasets, the applications are vast.
-However, it poses a monopolistic power structure problem.
+These types of models—often called foundation models, that are pre-trained on massive amounts of general-domain data, which is typically unlabeled and sequence-structured (e.g. text, code, or time series).
+After pre-training, they are fine-tuned, adapted, or engineered for specific applications.
+Their adaptability makes them, in many cases, more efficient and versatile than building separate models for individual tasks.

+With just a few powerful foundation models, trained on a limited number of datasets, a wide range of applications becomes possible.
+However, this also introduces concentration of power, raising concerns about monopolistic control over foundational AI infrastructure.

 The goal is learn a useful 'embedding' (effectively a preprocessing that maps high-dimensional data onto  to a smaller set of features) that captures all of the important information within a sequence.
 This storing forms the bridge between the *encoder* (learned preprocessing) and the *decoder* which transforms the encoded inputs back into a form suitable for a task.

-They are based on deep neural networks and transfer learning.
-Which are well stablish method in the AI world.
-The main difference lie on being trained on extreme large amounts of data.
-Therefore the ability to be transferred across domains.
+These models rely on deep neural networks and transfer learning, both of which are well-established in the AI field.
+The key difference is their scale: they are trained on extremely large datasets, enabling them to generalize across tasks and domains far more effectively than traditional models.

 #### Examples